karlcswanson/producer-mic/README.md

 ## Schematic
 ![schematic](img/schematic.jpg)

 I start by recreating the schematic for the Shure mute switch in [KiCad](https://www.kicad.org).
 There is one additional resistor to add.
 The microphone runs at 1.5V - 3.6V.
-We need to drop the voltage down.
+We need to drop the 5V DC bias from the body back to that range.

 ![bodypack input](img/bodypack.jpg)